rorong/slate/source/index.html.md

 }
 ```

-This endpoint delete the requested parent versions.

 # Country
 ## Show All Countries
+This endpoint shows all country details.

 ### HTTP Request
 > JSON request format: